MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 1. Hit `Run` or the `Play` button on the top left.

 Once you see the white screen of your app in the simulator, you should see the `Debug Area` popped up, with our _console_ output from the `print` statement.
 See how its starting to feel a little crowded (if you are on a laptop)?
-You can hide the debug area now by using the keyboard shortcut, the view menu, or, the little `triangle in a box` icon on the top of the debug area.
+You can hide the debug area now by using the keyboard shortcut, the view menu, the `bottom of the window` button on the top right of the window, or, the little `triangle in a box` icon on the top of the debug area.
+There are a lot of ways to do even the simplest things in _Xcode_ so keep that in mind as you read tutorials, search for answers, and ask your peers for help.
+As you gain experience, you may be more productive with shortcuts, but if you have to teach someone else, you may want to start with the long way.